Fireball Cinnamon Whisky

 Fireball Cinnamon Whisky is a liqueur produced by the Sazerac Company.
-It is a mixture of a Canadian whisky base with cinnamon flavoring and sweeteners, and is bottled at 33% alcohol by volume (66 U.S. proof).
+It is a mixture of a Canadian whisky base with flavoring based on the Ferrara Atomic Fireball / Red Hots spicy cinnamon candy flavoring and sweeteners, and is bottled at 33% alcohol by volume (66 U.S. proof).

 The product was developed in Canada by Seagram in the mid-1980s as a flavour of Dr. McGillicuddy's.

-As of 2018, Fireball is among the top selling whisky-related brands in the United States.
-In addition to the United States and Canada, Fireball is now also available in other countries.
+Fireball is primarily sold in the United States and Canada, but has expanded internationally starting in 2014.
+As of 2018, it is among the top selling whisky-related brands in the US.

 History

 Fireball was originally part of a line of flavored schnapps developed by Seagram in the mid-1980s.
 The manufacturer's story line is, in part, that it was the product of a Canadian bartender's efforts to warm up from an Arctic blast.
 The Sazerac Company purchased the brand rights and formula from Seagram in 1989.
-It was marketed as "Dr. McGillicuddy's Firewater Whisky".
+It was marketed as "Dr. McGillicuddy's Fireball Whisky".
 Later, in 2007, the product was rebranded as "Fireball Cinnamon Whisky".

 An April 2014 article in Bloomberg Business Week said "It's also one of the most successful liquor brands in decades.
 In 2011, Fireball accounted for a mere $1.9 million in sales in U.S. gas stations, convenience stores, and supermarkets, according to IRI, a Chicago-based market research firm.
 In 2013, sales leapt to $61 million, passing Jameson Irish whiskey and Patrón tequila."